elugens/hello-javascript/docs/browser-related-questions/browser-document/node-properties-type-tag-contents.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
+  <div><strong>Interview Response:</strong> The Node abstract class represents a single node in the DOM tree, defining shared properties and methods for various node types, facilitating tree traversal, manipulation, and event handling.
+</div><br/>
-  <div><strong>Interview Response:</strong> Node is also an “abstract” class, serving as a base for DOM nodes.
+  <div><strong>Technical Response:</strong> Node is also an “abstract” class, serving as a base for DOM nodes.
 It provides the core tree functionality: parentNode, nextSibling, childNodes, and more (they are getters).
 Objects of the node class get created.
 But concrete node classes inherit from it: Text nodes for text nodes, Element nodes for element nodes, and more exotic ones like Comment nodes for comment nodes.
 </div>
   </div>
 </details>